-University of Sheffield; Facebook; Facebook; The University of Sheffield; University of Cambridge; University of Amsterdam; Princeton University; Amazon Development Center Germany GmbH
+University of Sheffield; Facebook; Facebook; The University of Sheffield; University of Cambridge; University of Amsterdam; Columbia University; Amazon Development Center Germany GmbH

-University of Cambridge; University of Amsterdam; Princeton University; Amazon Development Center Germany GmbH
+University of Cambridge; University of Amsterdam; Columbia University; Amazon Development Center Germany GmbH

 Workshop: Probabilistic Models for Big Data